Free Template + Interactive Builder + Risk Checker

 New York: Freelance Isn't Free Act

-Contractor Agreement Builder
+Interactive Agreement Builder

 Fill in your engagement details and answer 5 classification questions.
 The builder generates a pre-filled agreement structure and flags misclassification risks before you engage legal counsel.